Jlevett/Personal-Profile-Site/README.md

 # Responsive Website

-A responseive website that uses flex box in css, media queries Also uses different image sizes depending on the viewport size.
+A responsive website that uses flex box in css, media queries Also uses different image sizes depending on the viewport size.